billsix/cprogrammingbook/doc/02-Variables.rst

 C keeps a small set of keywords for its own use.
 These keywords cannot be used as identifiers in the program — a common restriction with modern languages.
-Where users of Old C may be surprised is in the introduction of some new keywords; if those names were used as identifiers in previous programs, then the programs will have to be changed.
+Where users of pre-C89 may be surprised is in the introduction of some new keywords; if those names were used as identifiers in previous programs, then the programs will have to be changed.
 It will be easy to spot, because it will provoke your compiler into telling you about invalid names for things.
-Here is the list of keywords used in Standard C; you will notice that none of them use upper-case letters.
+Here is the list of keywords used in C89 Standard C; you will notice that none of them use upper-case letters.

 +--------------+-----------+--------------+--------------+